 Devika Oza is an illustrator born and raised in Kolkata, the city of joy.
 She grew up listening to her grandfather’s stories.
 Devika loves stories with adventure.
 When she’s not drawing, Devika loves to dance, read romance books and watch action movies.

-Neeti Banerji is an illustrator and visual artist based in New Delhi, India.
-After completing her BFA in Illustration from the Rhode Island School of Design, she worked with publishing houses in Boston and New York as a designer, returning to India a year later.
-Since going freelance full-time in 2020 she’s worked in a number of fields including editorial art, F&B, visual identity creation, and board game development.
+Neeti Banerji is an illustrator and visual artist.
+After completing a BFA in Illustration from the Rhode Island School of Design, she worked with publishing houses in Boston and New York as a designer before returning to India.
+Since going freelance full-time in 2020, she’s worked in a number of fields including editorial art, F&B, visual identity creation, and board game development.